profplump/MacOS/PhotosSnapshot/Readme.md

 : Use symlinks to resources in `<base>` to create a complete snapshot without re-fetching unchanged resources.
 Implies `--incremental`

 --uuid
 : One or more UUIDs to fetch.
 This option does not support the media-types filter.
-This option must appear last -- any futher arguments are treated as UUIDs.
+This option must appear last as any futher arguments are treated as UUIDs

 `-u 5DF52E20-7411-4748-98C9-211422F97563 431C6A1C-1BC3-4450-B6C8-76CEA3972542`